Abinash-gitub/Abinash-gitub/README.md

-- 👋 Hi, I’m @Abinash-gitub
+- 👋 Hi, I’m Abinash Dash @Abinash-gitub
-- 👀 I’m interested in Learning new skills and coding
+- 👀 I’m interested in Learning new skills especially in field of Data Science and Machine Learning
-- 🌱 I’m currently pursuing Engineering in Electronics and communications
+- 🌱 I’m currently pursuing Engineering in Electronics and Communications
-- 💞️ I’m looking to collaborate on projects using HTML,CSS,JavaScript,Reactjs.
+- 💞️ I’m looking to collaborate on projects in Data Science.
+- Absolute Beginner here...but its better to be late than never.

 <!---
 Abinash-gitub/Abinash-gitub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.